goldbergyoni/nodebestpractices/README.pt-PT.md

 internals so every consumer will pass through it.
 This serves as an 'interface' to your module and eases future changes without breaking the contract

-**Otherwise:** Changing the internal structure of files or the signature may break the interface with clients
+**Caso contrário:** Changing the internal structure of files or the signature may break the interface with clients

 ### Code example